newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 * There are a lot of installations throughout this process.
 To keep them organized, *it is a good idea to place them all in your GitHub directory since you should be familiar with that directory at this point.*
 * To make things simpler for yourself, use the same alias names that I use in this tutorial, so when we're working on this in class, there's no confusion if your alias has a different name than mine.
+* To **"smoke test"** means to see if your installation is working without running an actual file (using supplied test files or methods).
+It is important you do these at the end of each installation to verify everything should work properly when you use your own files.
 * We also suggest you install 3 more helpful command-line tools via Homebrew:

 	```shell